 We were gold panning in Copper Canyon along the Chemainus River in the mountainous rain forest of central Vancouver Island.
 Our pans were showing respectable amounts of gold, or color as the prospectors say.

-Gold panning is a great way to interact with the natural environment, to experience a piece of history, and possibly have the thrill of extracting something valuable from the land.
+Gold panning is a great way to interact with the natural environment, experience a piece of history, and possibly have the thrill of extracting something valuable from the land.

 The process is simple.
 Find a shallow flowing spot on a creek.
 Fill the pan three-quarters with gravel then shake from side to side, then around in circles to wash out the lighter material.
 The gold will settle at the bottom of the pan in the form of “black sand”.
 A magnet can help to separate the black magnetic iron sand from the gold.
 Gold is usually recovered in the form of sandy powder, but you could get lucky and find actual nuggets.

-A few good areas to try on Vancouver Island are Leechtown west of Sooke along the Galloping Goose Trail, San Juan River valley near Port Renfrew, Nanaimo River watershed, and Gold River.
+A few good areas to try on Vancouver Island are Leechtown west of Sooke along the Galloping Goose Trail, San Juan River Valley near Port Renfrew, Nanaimo River watershed, and Gold River.
 Your chances of finding gold depend largely on your knowledge of indicators, like the presence of quartz.